ku3mich/SPL_2.2.0_SDCC_patch/README.md

   - SDCC requires the interrupt token AFTER the function name in ISR declaration.
 I have fixed all examples, but this requires a manual fix for other libs that rely on SPL (see STM homepage).
 However, according to Erik and Philipp this would require a change of the SDCC parser with associated risks --> not likely to be changed
   - the trap handler requires a recent nightly-build.
 To skip, set SKIP_TRAPS=1 in Makefile.
 Trap handling is planned for the next release (when?)

-Legal status:
+Legal status (2015-03-04):
-  - STM has indicated that they may approve of distribution of the modified sources.
-But nothing official, yet
+  - STM replied that they don't no new STM8 official release is planned
-  - I would still prefer STM to support SDCC officially to assert future consistency.
-But so far no news on this
+  - discussion inside STM is ongoing whether to update the SPL license to enable redistribution

 For instructions on patching see e.g. http://jungels.net/articles/diff-patch-ten-minutes.html.
 Please let me know if the patch works.